I Held Up a Super Walmart

 “I’ll try,” I said, pulling out my phone.

 Megan the receptionist answered.
 She has that harsh nasal tone that is common among young women these days, something that sounds like an ear-torturing blend of a donkey bray and a Skill saw cutting through sheet metal.
-“I’ve been watching too many Turner Classic Movies,” I said to myself, longing for the days when Americans spoke with that easy-on-the-ears faux British accent as one might hear from Cary Grant (although he actually was British.
+I found myself longing for the days when Americans spoke with that easy-on-the-ears faux British accent as one might hear from Cary Grant (although he actually was British.
 Go figure.)
+“I’ve been watching too many Turner Classic Movies,” I thought.

 “Yes, Megan, dahling (imitating Cary Grant), you see, I’m on holiday in the mountains and blew out a contact lens, stepped on a pop top, cut my heel and all that jazz.
 You know?
 Would you be so kind as to authorize these fine folks at Walmart (“It is Walmart, is it not?”
 I asked the snowy-haired woman, cupping the phone.
 I wanted to appear sophisticated)…yes, these fine folks at Walmart need your permission.
 Can I count on you Megan?”